R-Suresh/Adversarial-Attacks-on-Image-Classifiers/README.md

 [AdvGAN](https://arxiv.org/abs/1801.02610) model for MNIST, CIFAR-10 and the [NIPS 2017 Adversarial Learning challenges dataset](https://www.kaggle.com/google-brain/nips-2017-adversarial-learning-development-set).

-I've also adapted the [Relativistic Average LSGAN (RaLSGAN)](https://arxiv.org/abs/1807.00734) and shown that it is able to increase the performance of the original AdvGAN both in terms of accuracy and perceptual similarity of the adversarial examples to the original ones.
+We have also adapted the [Relativistic Average LSGAN (RaLSGAN)](https://arxiv.org/abs/1807.00734) and shown that it is able to increase the performance of the original AdvGAN both in terms of accuracy and perceptual similarity of the adversarial examples to the original ones.